What is SENIOR MARKETING {Integrated Marketing Communications}?

 Students in grade 12 can take this course as a senior and will also be enrolled in our student organization, DECA.
-This course is ONE in-class period, but counts for 2 credits due to the additional time, field trips and projects outside of class.
-Students are not required to take Junior Marketing 1 as a pre-requisite, although it is encouraged and if space is limited, year 2 students are given priority.
+This course is ONE in-class period, but counts for TWO credits due to the additional time, field trips and projects outside of class.

-*DECA- our co-curricular association for students enrolled in Marketing.
+*DECA is our co-curricular association for students enrolled in Marketing.
 DECA offers many opportunities to learn about business and compete in business competitions.
 Students may compete at the district, state and national levels.
-Visit our DECA page or the DECA websites http://www.deca.org and http://www.ohiodeca.us for more information about DECA.
+Visit our DECA page, talk to our advisor, Mrs Gellenbeck, visit the national DECA website or the Ohio DECA website for more information!

 Course descriptions per the OLSD course handbook…